 - Participate in a working monthly video call with fellow Council members and EarthEcho staff and an initial virtual training on the work of EarthEcho International at the beginning of their term.

 - Select a program committee to work with and participate in communication and regular calls with program committee members/EarthEcho staff as needed to accomplish committee work.

 - Contribute 5-6 hours a month to the work of the YLC during their term.

 - Provide leadership to the YLC to ensure it functions as a youth-driven entity within EarthEcho International.

 - Report progress on YLC projects to EarthEcho International staff on a regular basis.

-- Participate in an annual meeting for collaborative planning and professional development with other members of the YLC as funding permits.
+- Participate in the annual EarthEcho Youth Leadership Summit for collaborative planning and professional development with other members of the YLC as program funding permits.